 When was GSTR 2 due every month?

-The GSTR-2, a crucial GST compliance document, was typically due on the 15th of the month following the relevant tax period.
-For instance, the GSTR-2 detailing January's transactions needed to be filed by February 15th.
-This schedule was strategically set to align with the filing of GSTR-1, which was due by the 10th of each month.
-Such timing ensured that data from suppliers, reported in GSTR-1, was available for necessary reconciliation in GSTR-2.
-This allowed for a seamless flow of verified data within the GST framework, facilitating the accurate calculation and claiming of input tax credits.
-The well-coordinated due dates were designed to enhance overall compliance and ensure the integrity of tax filings, supporting the GST system's aim for thorough and accurate financial reporting and tax collection.
+- GSTR 2 Due Date: The GSTR-2, a crucial GST compliance document, was typically due on the 15th of the month following the relevant tax period.
+For example, GSTR-2 for January's transactions would need to be filed by February 15th.
+This due date was strategically aligned with the filing of GSTR-1 (due by the 10th of each month), ensuring that data from suppliers, reported in GSTR-1, was available for reconciliation in GSTR-2.
+This scheduling facilitated the smooth flow of verified data, essential for claiming accurate ITC.

 Who should file GSTR-2?